ngageoint/hootenanny/README.md

 * OSM API database (MapEdit, etc.; experimental feature; see documentation for workflow)

-Note that .gdb, Shapefile, and OSM formats are exported as a zip file containing all of the relevant associated files, while WFS is exported as WFS Get Capabilities service URL that can be added into an OGC-enabled third party application
+Note that .gdb, Shapefile, and OSM formats are exported as a zip file containing all of the relevant associated files, while WFS is exported as WFS Get Capabilities service URL that can be added into an OGC-enabled third party application, and OSM API database export is done with an OSM changeset representing the before/after difference of conflated data.

 ## Tag Schemas
 Hootenanny leverages the OSM key value pair tag concept and PostgreSQL database structure to support translation between various